 He goes through a routine every 3-4 hours which consists of:

 - poo – typically only after a few minutes of activity, I’ve come to the conclusion that anywhere in the garden counts at this point, we’ll narrow it down later.

 - eat / drink (5-10m)

-- he’s not a hugely food oriented dog, he’ll often need coaxing to eat and will leave quite a bit.
-Most dogs I know woof a bowl down with a single sharp in breath, and there would be no left overs.
+- he’s not a hugely food-oriented dog, he’ll often need coaxing to eat and will leave quite a bit.
+Most dogs I know woof a bowl down with a single sharp breath, and there would definitely not be any leftovers.